 - Upper back pain – The cervical region of the spine encompasses the upper neck and back.
 Damage to a cervical vertebra can result in pain, tingling or loss of feeling in the neck, shoulders, arms and hands.
 Since these vertebrae link the spine to the head, problems with head-neck coordination can occur.

-If a thorough examination prompts your physician to diagnose you with acute or chronic back pain, let the experts at Laser Spine Institute introduce you to our minimally invasive procedures that have helped tens of thousands of people find relief from neck and back pain.
-Contact us today for a free review of your MRI or CT scan to determine if one of our outpatient procedures can help you.
+If a thorough examination prompts your physician to diagnose you with acute or chronic back pain, let us introduce you to our minimally invasive procedures that have helped tens of thousands of people find relief from neck and back pain.
+Contact us today for your MRI review to determine if one of our outpatient procedures can help you.